Kahlan-walcott/GVSU-CIS350-lokds/docs/proposal-template.md

 > - Create a congratulations banner to be displayed upon completion of the second level.
 Create a starting menu the user sees before starting the game.

 **Nov.
 22 - Dec.
 1:**
-> - Decide on adding additional data storage to create a running scoreboard and or additional functionality.
-Create .EXE files.
+> - Create the run instructions and add any additional functionality.

 # Anticipated Problems